-In September 2021, the CLDC reviewed the executive compensation practices of GitLab's peer group.
-The executive compensation peer group approved by the CLDC was comprised of direct competitors and cloud, enterprise, and security software companies.
+In September 2022, the CLDC reviewed the executive compensation practices of GitLab's peer group.
+The executive compensation peer group approved by the CLDC comprised direct competitors and cloud, enterprise, and security software companies.
 Additional factors that were considered in identifying peers included: